Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Sulphur is a highly effective medicine to manage itching and burning on a skin rash.
 In cases needing it, the affected portion is dry and scaly along with itching which gets worse at night.
 Washing also makes it worse.
 Burning sensation is felt on the skin after scratching.
 The affected portion is painful and sensitive to touch.

-When and How to use Sulphur?
+When to use Sulphur?

-This medicine can be used in those cases in which there is marked itching and burning.
 Though it can be used in different potencies, 30C potency is most frequently recommended.
 For mild cases, Sulphur 30C should be used once or twice a week.
 If itching and burning are moderate to severe, one may use Sulphur 30C once a day.
 Avoid using it more than once a day.
-It is a strong medicine, so do not self – medicate with its high potencies in any case.
+It is a strong medicine, so do not self – medicate with its high potencies.

 5. Silicea – For Fungal Infection on Feet: Athlete’s Foot ( Tinea pedis)

 Silicea is the best prescription for cases of fungal infection of feet.
-In cases needing it, there is rawness and soreness in the affected part, along with cracked skin in between toes.
+In cases needing it, there is rawness and soreness in the affected part, along with cracked skin in between the toes.
 Peeling of skin also occurs.
 There is itching and pain in the affected area.
 Excessive sweating having fetid odour is felt on the feet, with blisters in severe cases.

-When and How to use Silicea?
+When to use Silicea?

-Anyone who has a fungal infection on feet can go ahead with this medicine.
+Anyone who has a fungal infection on his feet can go ahead with this medicine.
 It will heal the skin lesions and provide relief in pain and control further progression of complaint.
-Silicea 6X – 4 tablets three to four times a day is the optimal dose to start with.

 6. Bacillinum – For Ringworm And Tinea Versicolor